subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 - [MessageHandlers](../../build/manifest/cosmos.md#mapping-handlers-and-filters): On each and every message that matches optional filter criteria, run a mapping function
 - [EventHanders](../../build/manifest/cosmos.md#mapping-handlers-and-filters): On each and every event that matches optional filter criteria, run a mapping function

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the datasource handlers.
-This section lists the triggers that look for on the blockchain to start indexing.
+This section lists the triggers to look for on the blockchain to start indexing.

 ```yml
 dataSources: